 4. Create Shade to Beat the Heat

-A natural and good way to cool your home is by blocking out the intense heat of the afternoon sun.
-Installing an awning, pergola, or porch by your windows facing the west side can help keep out this intense heat from your home.
-Another way to protect against the intense ultraviolet rays of the sun is by planting shade trees around your house.
+A natural and good way to cool your home is by blocking the intense heat of the afternoon.
+Installing a canopy, pergola, or porch by its windows facing the waste side can help keep this intense heat out of your home.
+Another way to protect the sun from the intense ultraviolet rays is by planting shade trees around your house.
+All these solutions effectively enter your place by heating direct sunlight like a portable heater.
+It helps to create a shade to enjoy a cooler and comfortable position without the use of artificial devices such as air conditioning.

 5. Choose Breathable Bedding for Cool Sleep

-Replace a thick comforter with lighter blankets or sheets to not get overheated either.
-You can also try buckwheat or bamboo pillows, which are known for their cooling effects.
-With these easy adjustments, you will be able to keep your room cool during summer and relax and refresh yourself even in deep sleep without recourse to AC.
+For a really good night sleep on those very hot summer nights, select the option of a breathing bed content like cotton or linen.
+These fabrics will ensure good circulation of air and absorb moisture to stay comfortable for a long time.
+Change a thick comforter with light blankets or sheets either do not overheat.
+You can try a type of grain or bamboo pillow, which are known for their cooling effects.
+With these easy adjustments, you will be able to keep your room cool during summer and relax and refresh yourself even in deep sleep without support to AC.

 6. Ceiling Fan Tips for Summer